Neighborhood disorders: Noises created by abnormal behavior

 When the noise is committed at night, the offense for nighttime noise exists even if it is not repetitive, intensive and does not last in time.
 This may be noise caused by:

-• An individual, tenant or owner (scream, heels, singing, party...)
+• An individual (or several), tenant or owner of a dwelling (scream, heels, singing, party...)

 • One thing (musical instrument, hi-fi system, television, DIY tool, firecracker, heat pump, wind turbine, household appliances...)

-in rural areas, there is a certain tolerance towards the screaming of birds (roosters...).
+In rural areaHowever, there is a certain tolerance towards screaming birds (roosters...).
 Judges can infer that no abnormal disorder is demonstrated insofar as the noises described are inescapable drawbacks of life in the countryside.

 Video - Thought received: Can we make noise without risk before 10 pm?